Ensisheim: History

-In the remotest times of the Early Neolithic, built during the first migration are wares of the Corded Ware culture from Central Europe.
-With thousand-year old V before BCE, the highly thatched roof-wigs of the large Dannbian Farms of "les Octrois" and "Radfeld" were already filling the horizon.
-The archeological extractions of these Corded Ware confirm a continuous human occupation from the prehistoric period to Carolingian agglomeration which developed in the Dannbian Killocks of "les Octrois", however, the origins of Ensisheim still remain rather vague.
+In the remotest times of the Early Neolithic, made during the first migration are wares of the Corded Ware culture from Central Europe.
+The highly thatched roof-wigs of the large Dannbian Farms of "les Octrois" and "Radfeld" were already in evidence.
+The archeological excavations of these Corded Ware objects confirm a continuous human occupation from the prehistoric period to Carolingian agglomeration which developed in the Dannbian Killocks of "les Octrois".
+However, the origins of Ensisheim still remain rather vague.
 In 768, the village is mentioned as Enghisehaim.

-During the second half of the 13th Century, Rudolph I of Germany, later King of the Romans, built the powerful Château du Haut-Kœnigsbourg.
+During the second half of the 13th Century, Rudolph I of Germany, later King of the Romans, built a castle in Ensisheim which came to be known as the Königsburg.
 This fortress probably involved the displacement of the primitive village.
+Rabbi Meir of Rothenburg was held captive in that castle for seven years up to his death in 1293.
 In 1431, Sigismund, Holy Roman Emperor, established in Ensisheim the seat of the Austrian Regency and made the city the capital of his possessions in High Alsace, Country of Bade and north of Switzerland.

-On 28 October 1444 the Pact of Ensisheim to the Battle of St. Jakob an der Birs was famously signed in Ensisheim by the Confederation, Zurich and the French Mercenaries.
+On 28 October 1444, the Pact of Ensisheim to the Battle of St. Jakob an der Birs was famously signed in Ensisheim by the Confederation, Zurich and the French Mercenaries.

-When on 7 November 1492, the 250-pound Ensisheim meteorite fell into a field close to the town, Sebastian Brant (1458–1521), author of The Ship of Fools, took this opportunity to exert his influence on Maximilian of Austria by writing Loose Leaves Concerning the Fall of the Meteorite, which led the king to lead in a war against France.
+When on 7 November 1492, the 250-pound Ensisheim meteorite fell into a field close to the town, Sebastian Brant (1458–1521), author of The Ship of Fools, took this opportunity to exert his influence on Maximilian of Austria by writing Loose Leaves Concerning the Fall of the Meteorite, which led the king to pursue a war against France.
 The administrative and legal functions of the city conferred her to the prosperity which reached its peak between the end of the 16th and the beginning of the 17th centuries.
 Ensisheim, was mostly a rural community with no more than 200 noble families.